IR Management

 Don’t use Adaptive Window when:

-- Working with anechoic or quasi-anechoic measurements (simple window is cleaner)
+- Working with anechoic or quasi-anechoic measurements with very clean direct sound (simple window is cleaner)

 Enabling